How a Talking Points Workflow Drops From Two Hours to 30 Minutes: The Executive Media Brief at a PR Agency

 But the fourth input, the style and format standard, should be built once and reused permanently.
 This is the file that is almost always missing.

-You are looking for patterns in five areas:
+Look for patterns in five areas:

 Answer length.
 How long is a typical answer?
 Most firms land between 250 and 500 words per question.
-Note the range.

 Qualifier and hedge phrases.
 What standard phrases does your firm use when the position is not definitive? ("We are monitoring," "our current view is," "based on available data.")

 Both files sit inside the project.
 They do not change from query to query.
 Build them once, maintain them quarterly.
+This is the agency workflow process the task has been missing.

 Define the six-step sequence